Medicare Explained Simply

 Part D is stand-alone prescription drug coverage insurance.
 Most people do have to pay a premium for this coverage.
 Plans vary and cover different drugs, but all medically necessary drugs are covered.
 You can choose what drug plan will be best suited to your needs.

-Do you have questions about Medicare when moving to another state?
+Do you have questions about Medicare when moving out of state or to another county?

 If you reside within the United States (including the District of Columbia, the U.S. Virgin Islands, Puerto Rico, Guam, and the Northern Mariana Islands), you may maintain your Original Medicare, Part A & B coverage.
 Of course, you’ll want to notify your health-care providers about your move to another state, and arrange for transfer of your medical records.